pravega/flink-connectors/documentation/src/docs/getting-started.md

 #### Building against another Scala version

-This section is only relevant if you use [Scala](https://www.scala-lang.org/) in the stream processing application in with Flink and Pravega.
+This section is only relevant if you use [Scala](https://www.scala-lang.org/) in the stream processing application with Flink and Pravega.

 Parts of the Apache Flink use the language or depend on libraries written in Scala.
 Because Scala is **not** strictly compatible across versions, there exist different versions of Flink compiled for different Scala versions.
 If we use Scala code in the same application where we use the Apache Flink or the Flink connectors, we typically have to make sure we use a version of Flink that uses the same Scala version as our application.